Terradue/rOpenSearch/README.md

-# Rdclite4g
+# rOpenSearch

-R package for dclite4g
+R interface to OpenSearch

 ## Installing the package